vando026/surgeon/docs/0-README.template.md

 ### Features

-Below is a brief vignette of Surgeon's many features.
+Below is a brief vignette of Surgeon's features to work with parquet raw log (PbRl) and parquet session summary (PbSS) data.

 ### Quick column selection

-Surgeon makes it easy to select columns that are frequently used in analysis:
+Surgeon makes it easy to select frequently used columns:

 ```scala mdoc
 df.select(